Enrolment Procedure: Step by Step

 Step 2.
 Having the online interview

 If you provide us with a full set of the required documents and your marks are good enough for the enrolment, you will be invited for an online interview via .
 To make it effective you should possess a high speed internet, Skype installed, a microphon and a camera.
-After passing it successfully, you will get the Letter of Admission and the Security Deposit Agreement from our side.
+After passing it successfully, you will get the Letter of Admission and the Contract for paid educational services from our side.

-After getting the Security Deposit Agreement the first thing you do is to learn it properly paying your attention to every section.
-Especially mind the section 2, where the amount of the security deposit is indicated.
-If you agree with every section of the agreement, you can make the payment of the security deposit online.
+After getting the Contract for paid educational services the first thing you do is to learn it properly paying your attention to every section.
+Especially mind the section 3.1., where the amount of the tuition fee is indicated.
+If you agree with every section of the contract, you can make the 50 % payment of the tuition fees online.
 Later please provide us with the receipt confirming your payment.
 The date of payment is the date of receipt of funds to the University bank account.

 Step 4.
 Making the invitation letter

-As soon as the payments is done and the money is received, you will get the letter of admission from our side.
-After this, we apply for your invitation letter, which is prepared by Federal Migration Service office.To prepare the invitation letter for you usually takes 35 days.
+As soon as the payments is made and the money is received, we will apply for your invitation letter, which is prepared by Federal Migration Service office.To prepare the invitation letter for you usually takes 35 days.
 Since May, 2015 we provide our international students with electronic invitation letters, which are sent by e-mail.
 It is fast, convenient and free of charge.

 Note: The personal data is indicated in electronic invitation letters such as date and place of birth, nationality, passport number and etc. except your name.
 Do not worry, there is no mistake.
 The electronic invitation letter is made in this way to prevent all your personal information sent via e-mail from getting lost.